zot/CubeCreate/docs/source/guide/compiling.rst

    You'll see some variables in red.
 Set CMAKE_INSTALL_PREFIX to same value as "Where is source code" is.
    Hit Configure once again, and Generate.

+   Or instead of running GUI for CMake, open cmd, go into cbuild directory, and do "cmake .. -DCMAKE_INSTALL_PREFIX=. -G 'Visual Studio 9 2008'", that will take care of both configuring and generating.

 3. Double-click CubeCreate.sln file in CCROOT\\cbuild, it'll open solution in MS Visual C++.

 4. Right-click solution CubeCreate, select Properties, if active Configuration is Debug,